+- 7) Recreational Uhknown

+- b.
+Presently, the City of Jordan provides its citizens with the following services:

+- 1) Water Yes

-1) Water - No 2) Sewer - No 3) Fire Protection - No, contracts with Jordan 4) Police Protection - A constable 5) Street Improvements - Unknown 6) Street Maintenance - Yes Recreational - Unknown Presently, the City of Jordan provides its citizens b. with the following services: 1) Water - Yes 2) Sewer - Yes 3) Fire Protection - 27 person, volunteer force, three pumpers, other vehicles, including new rescue unit.
-4) Police Protection - 4 full-time officers, 24 hour service, 2 cars 5) Street Improvements - Yes 6) Street Maintenance - Various equipment, 2 full-time persons 7) Recreational - Year around recreational program, 2 parks another being developed. с.
-Presently, the City of Jordan provides the area subject to annexation with the following services: 1) Water - No 2) Sewer - No 3) Fire Protection - Yes, by contract with Sand Creek, including entire township for over 20 years.
-4) Police Protection - Informal assistance 5) Street Improvements - No 6) Street Maintenance - No 7) Recreational - All programs and facilities available. d.
-Plans to extend municipal services to the area subject to annexat to annexation include the following: Property can be serviced for sewer by lateral extensions from present system.
+- 2) Sewer Yes

+- 3) Fire Protection 27 person volunteer force. pumpers, other vehicles include new rescue unit.

+- 4) Police Protection 4 full-time officers, 24 hour service, 2 cars

+- 5) Street Improvements Yes

+- 6) Street Maintenance Various equipment, 2 full-time persons 7) Recreational Year around recreational program, 2 parks another being developed. - Presently, the City of Jordan provides the area subject to annexation with the following services: - 1) Water No - 2) Sewer No - 3) Fire Protection Yes, by contract with Sand Creek, including entire township for over 20 years. - 4) Police Protection Informal assistance - 5) Street Improvements No - 6) Street Maintenance No - 7) Recreational All programs and facilities available. - Plans to extend municipal services to the area subject d. to annexation include the following: Property can be serviced for sewer by fateral extensions from presentable serviced for sewer by lateral extensions from present system.
 System designed to service 8,000 people.
-Jordan's water supply is also sufficient to service this area and existing lines are nearby.
-Street Department can service area; however; manyvservices would be extremely difficult to provide because of Highway #169, a railroad track, and a creek.
-There are existing or potential pollution problems which e.
-It is likely that the area has a sandy gravel, soil are:
+Jordan's water supply is also sufficient to service this area.
+However, the closest water line is over 350' from the property, and there are non-meantby sewer extensions.